 - Use of the tools of digital transformation

-Starting in 2022, students who plan their outward and return journeys in a more environmentally friendly way will receive an additional grant.
+Starting in 2022, students in Erasmus+ programs who plan their outward and return journeys in a more environmentally friendly way will receive an additional grant.
 Organize your trip by bus, train or carpool and you will receive in addition to your Erasmus Mobility Grant a one-time stipend of 50 EUR as well as an additional stipend for up to 4 travel days.
 For the travel days there are daily rates set according to the country category.